cert-se/megatron-python/README.md

 megatron-python
 ===============

-Helper scripts in Python for Megatron
+Helper scripts in Python for Megatron.